We were featured on Product Hunt and IndieHackers, but we didn’t go after the right coverage

 Review Sites 📚

-We are now reaching out to these reviewers and review focused sites to get our site first review but also listed on their directories for podcast hosting and podcast websites.
-These review will help people see and understand the industry loves and supports our service, giving us social validation.
+We are now reaching out to these reviewers and review-focused sites to get our site first review but also listed on their directories for the podcast hosting and podcast websites.
+These reviews will help people see and understand the industry loves and supports our service, giving us social validation.

 Product Updates 📈

 A lot of makers launch a product and push hard in the first few weeks; then they don’t keep pushing.
 They don’t make big splashes with small incremental updates.
 If you roll out a new feature, make a big deal out of it.
 A big update can merit another launch on Product Hunt.

 We are now shipping updates weekly and writing blog posts on each update.
 Then, we will repackage these updates into monthly newsletters to paying customers and customers who signup but didn’t subscribe.
 This method allows us to get signups to possibly start paying.
 They may have given our service a try and found something missing, and the updates may finally push them over the edge.

 We are now converting more people to subscribe with the updates, press coverage, and reviews from industry sites.
 We are still running ads, but they are hyper-focused on getting signups, even if those people don’t covert to pay.
 We have their information and we know they have a podcast, making them an easy target to market to.

 When we launch IronMic 2.0, we will follow the traditional path of Product Hunt and IndieHackers.
 We will also do press releases, give early access to bloggers, and have a roadmap of updates ready to roll out.